doggor/js-idb-wrapper/README.md

 ```

 > We Are Lazy!
 > The database would not be opened as long as you're not going to handle the query result. it means that **IDB('db1').store('users').where("16 < age < 20")** will only returns a query object, but not actually query the stored data.
-The query will be made until you pass a handler, in this example, calling **.list(...)**.
+The query will be made after you pass a handler, in this example, calling **.list(...)**.
 > Moreover, database creation and/or upgrade will not be performed until it is going to be open for some actions.